Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/fontsourcebase/_index.md

 ---
-title: "FontSourceBase Class"
+title: "FontSourceBase"
 linktitle: "FontSourceBase"
-articleTitle: "FontSourceBase"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "This is an abstract base class for the classes that allow the user to specify various font sources"
 type: docs
 weight: 970